GasChromatographyToolbox/GasChromatographySimulator.jl/paper.md

 # Statement of need
 `GasChromatographySimulator.jl` is a Julia package [@Julia] to simulate the separation of a number of substances in a gas chromatographic (GC) system with programmed temperature $T(t)$ and programmed inlet pressure $p_{in}(t)$ resp. programmed flow $F(t)$ .
 In principle, the outlet pressure can also be programmed $p_{out}(t)$.
 The package also allows for spatial changes of the diameter of the GC column $d(x)$, of the film thickness of the stationary phase $d_f(x)$ and of the temperature $T(x)$.
 The simulation is based on solving a system of ordinary differential equations (ODE) for the migration of the substances through the GC system $t(x)$ and for the development of the temporal variance of the substance distribution $\tau^2(x,t)$.

-This package is unique because it allows to simulate GC systems with non-uniform diameter, stationary film thickness and temperature.
-Available simulations, like published as supplemental material for [@Gaida:2021] or [@Hou:2018], are only able to simulate conventional GC.
-A commercial but free to use simulation software is Pro EZGC by Restek Corporation [@ProEZGC], which only allows the simulation of conventional GC for defined stationary phases (produced by Restek) and defined substances.

 `GasChromatographySimulator.jl` provides an interface to define a GC system consisting of:

 - column (length, diameter, film thickness, type of stationary and mobile phase)